gmethvin/logslack/README.md

 logger.info("Something happened!")(SlackMarkers.GeneralAlerts)
 ```

-To log all messages in some channel, set the `channel` option in the configuration, described above.
+To log all messages in some channel, set the `channel` option in the configuration, described in the configuration section above.